metzzo/Awesome/doc/language/language.md

-var myVariable2 is int -- explicit data types var myVariable3 is float -- explicit data types var myVariable4 is string -- explicit data types
+var myVariable2 is int -- explicit data types var myVariable3 is float -- explicit data types var myVariable4 is string -- explicit data types var as int a, b, c -- use one default datatype for all

 const myConst = 100 -- not mutatable